 Aren't all fabrics safe?
-The textile industry uses lots of chemicals to turn coarse fibers into the soft, lustrous, smooth, colorful fabrics we demand.
-In textile manufacturing: organic fibers are washed, sized, de-sized, bleached, dyed, treated with detergents, optical brighteners, biocides, wetting agents, lubricants, sequestering agents, stabilizers, emulsifiers, complexing agents …and more.
+The textile industry uses various chemicals to turn coarse fibers into the soft, lustrous, smooth, colorful fabrics we demand.
+In textile manufacturing: organic fibers are washed, sized, de-sized, bleached, dyed, treated with detergents, optical brighteners, biocides, wetting agents, lubricants, sequestering agents, stabilizers, emulsifiers, complexing agents, and more.

-And the finished fabric, advertised as being made from 100% cotton, is actually made of 73% cotton fibers and 27% "other", such as, for example:
+And the finished fabric, advertised as being made from 100% cotton, is made of 73% cotton fibers and 27% "other" such as

 - 8% dyestuff

 - 14% urea formaldehyde